Citi Benefits Handbook

 For a list of the drugs and products that are not covered under the Citigroup Prescription Drug Program, as well as a list of covered alternatives for select medications, see the 2019 CVS Caremark Preferred Drug List Exclusions at Citi Benefits Online.
 You will pay 100% of the full, non-discounted price of these drugs.
 This list is not exhaustive, and there may be other drugs that are not covered.

 If you have any questions about coverage for a specific drug, please call CVS Caremark Customer Care at 1 (844) 214-6601.

 - Prescription drugs for which there are OTC equivalents available, including, but not limited to, benzoyl peroxide, hydrocortisone, meclizine, ranitidine and Zantac;

 - Contraceptive implants:

 - Note: Implantable devices such as Mirena or Norplant are covered under the Citigroup Health Benefits Plan (not under the Citigroup Prescription Drug Program portion of the Plan);

 - Drugs to treat impotency for all females and males through age 17;

 - Gardasil and Zostavax (vaccinations are covered under the Citigroup Health Benefits Plan; therefore, the provider must bill accordingly);

 - Topical fluoride products;

-- Blood glucose testing monitors (covered under medical benefits);
+- Blood glucose testing monitors, continuous blood glucose monitors, and implanted and external insulin delivery pump devices and supplies (covered under medical benefits);

 - Therapeutic devices and appliances;